MyPromoConnect/connect-sdk/README.md

 Mypromo Connect SDK will support `php 7.3` or higher only from 1st of March 2021.
 Please update your applications and environments accordingly.

+## Important Changes
+- added Trailing Slashes to all API Endpoints
+- Support a custom baseUri for Client ([see details here](docs/README.md))

 ## Contents

 - [Docs][Docs]